ekkya/Chat-Room-Service-Server/README.md

-Project Title
+﻿PROJECT TITLE
 Implement a Centralised Chat Server

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Prerequisites
 Server implemented using Python 2.7 on a Windows machine.
+It was tested on SCSSOpenNebula with IP address: 10.62.0.75

 Installing
 Clone the repository to your local machine